sammienjihia/automation/README.md

-Automate the Boring Stuff with Python: Practical Programming for Total Beginners
+Automate the Boring Stuff with Python: Book series